hard-nett/docs/docs/localterp/README.md

 ## Accounts

-localterp is pre-configured with one validator and 9 accounts with ION and OSMO balances.
+localterp is pre-configured with one validator and 9 accounts with ION and TERPbalances.

 | Account   | Address                                                                                                  | Mnemonic                                                                                                                                                                   |
 | --------- | -------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |